minio/docs/source/operations/monitoring/metrics-and-alerts.rst

 MinIO by default requires authentication for scraping the metrics endpoints.
-Use the :mc-cmd:`mc admin prometheus generate` command to generate the necessary bearer tokens.
+Use the :mc:`mc admin prometheus generate` command to generate the necessary bearer tokens.
 You can alternatively disable metrics endpoint authentication by setting :envvar:`MINIO_PROMETHEUS_AUTH_TYPE` to ``public``.

 .. _minio-console-metrics: